Call Now

 Mountain View Farm

-Posted on: April 19th, 2023 by
+Posted on: August 15th, 2023 by Greg Walker

 Location.
 Location.
 Location.
 This farm is 50 miles south of Albuquerque via Interstate 25, less than an hour from the Albuquerque Sunport.
 Moreover, friendly, growing Los Lunas lies between the farm and Albuquerque.
 To name a few employers, Los Lunas is home to a Facebook Data Center Campus, a Walmart Distribution Center, and a University Workforce Training Center.
 Then thirty miles south of the farm, you find the charming town of Socorro with its respected college, New Mexico Institute of Mining and Technology, and its 18-hole public golf course.

 Currently, irrigation water is delivered via Middle Rio Grande Conservancy District (MRGCD) ditches, and a dairy, 5 miles away in Vequita, leases the farm for $80,000 a year.
 Planted in Sorghum Sudangrass, the crop is utilized by the dairy that is milking four-thousand cows.
 The dairy farmer told the broker that the farm’s water right is interesting to him because it could also be extracted from wells if desired, not just delivered from MRGCD ditches, which could be very advantageous.
-The seller is in the process of restoring an old irrigation well on the farm.
+The seller is also looking into the process of restoring an old irrigation well on the farm.

 Lying in New Mexico Game Unit 14, the farm is home to dove, quail, pheasant, and turkey.
 Waterfowl use the irrigation ditches and flyway heavily including ducks, geese, snow geese, and magnificent sandhill cranes.
 There is also an annual depredation elk hunt in the Rio Grande Bosque and the farm is awarded tags.